 Caribbean American Podcasters have found themselves in the mix as podcasts become increasingly more popular.
 With hundreds of new podcasts launching in the past 2 years, it’s become extremely easy to find those tailored to your specific tastes.

-Aside from Carry On Friends The Caribbean American Podcast, which features guests from the Caribbean Diaspora discussing topics such as career, business, culture and lifestyle; we’re glad to say there are other successful podcasts hosted by a number of Caribbean-Americans.
-These podcasts focused on self-improvement and empowerment.
+Aside from Carry On Friends The Caribbean American Podcast, which features guests from the Caribbean Diaspora discussing topics such as career, business, culture and lifestyle; we’re glad to say there are a number of Caribbean American Podcasters who host successful shows.
+These podcasts focus on self-improvement, empowerment, career, business, Caribbean Culture and more.
 With that in mind, here are some top notch programs we suggest giving a listen:

 Dreams In Drive

 Dreams in Drive – Raina Campbell (Jamaican Heritage)

 Raina Campbell’s “Dreams in Drive” feels like its constructed personally just for you, to help you achieve your life goals.
 Campbell’s thoughts and points are delivered clearly and concisely.
 Her energy is addictive and her life lessons are applicable to all listeners regardless of age, gender, race, or nationality.
 From the first episode, it is quite evident the host truly believes in her teachings and not only talks the talk, but walks the walk.
 What’s also great about “Dreams in Drive” is the automated tweets, sending daily inspirational messages that encourage self-awareness without coming off as preachy.
 We were hooked from the first episode!